356th Airlift Squadron

-The 356th Airlift Squadron is a United States Air Force Reserve squadron, assigned to the 433d Operations Group Air Force Reserve Command, stationed at Kelly Field Annex, Joint Base San Antonio, Texas.
-The 356th is a C-5M Super Galaxy Formal Training Unit.
+The 356th Airlift Squadron is a United States Air Force Reserve squadron, assigned to the 433d Operations Group of Air Force Reserve Command, stationed at Kelly Field Annex, Joint Base Lackland-San Antonio, Texas.
+The 356th is the Air Force's Lockheed C-5M Super Galaxy Formal Training Unit.

 The squadron was first activated in 1942 as the 356th Bombardment Squadron, and served as a training unit until the spring of 1944, when it was inactivated in a reorganization of training units by the Army Air Forces.
 It was activated again as a Boeing B-29 Superfortress unit.
 It deployed to the Pacific in the spring of 1945 and participated in the strategic bombing campaign against Japan, earning a Distinguished Unit Citation.
 After V-J Day, the squadron remained in the Pacific until 1946, when it was inactivated.

 The squadron was redesignated the 356th Troop Carrier Squadron and activated in the military reserve force in 1949, but was inactivated a few months later.
 When the reserves resumed flying operations after the Korean War, the squadron was activated again in 1952.
-It served continuously in the reserve until 2006, being mobilized during the Cuban Missile Crisis.
+It served continuously as an airlift organization in the reserve until 2006, except for a brief period as the 356th Special Operations Squadron.
+The squadron was called to active duty during the Cuban Missile Crisis.
 It was activated in its current role in 2007.